grommunio/admin-api/doc/rst/grommunio-admin-domain.rst

 ``--tel TEL``
    Telephone number of domain administrator or primary contact ``-u MAXUSER``, ``--maxUser MAXUSER``
-   Maxmimum number of users in the domain
+   Maximum number of users in the domain

 See Also
 ========